 OverviewTop of page

-Bovine spongiform encephalopathy (BSE) is a disease of cattle, which mainly occurs in animals aged 4-6 years old.
-The disease was first recognized in the United Kingdom in 1986 and is characterized by progressive neurological signs, which ultimately lead to death.
-The disease, also called ‘mad cow disease’, may last several months.
+Atypical BSE cases identified so far were generally not associated with overt neurological abnormalities/disease.
+In c-BSE, the clinical disease is characterized by progressive neurological signs, which ultimately lead to death.
+The disease may last several months.
 BSE-affected cattle show behavioural changes, abnormalities of posture and movement, and changes in sensation.
-Nervousness, hind-limb ataxia, tremors, falling and hyperaesthesia to sound and touch are the most prominent clinical signs.
-Histological changes are confined to the central nervous system.
-Typically, bilateral symmetrical vacuolation in the grey matter of the brain, gliosis and hypertrophy of astrocytes, neuronal degeneration, and cerebral amyloidosis can be found.
+Nervousness, hind-limb ataxia, tremors, falling and hyperesthesia to sound and touch are the most prominent clinical signs.

-This disease is on the list of diseases notifiable to the World Organisation for Animal Health (OIE).
-The distribution section contains data from OIE's WAHID database on disease occurrence.
-Please see the AHPC library for further information on this disease from OIE, including the International Animal Health Code and the Manual of Standards for Diagnostic Tests and Vaccines.
-Also see the website: www.oie.int.
+BSE is on the list of diseases notifiable to the World Organisation for Animal Health (OIE).
+For further information on this disease from OIE, see the website: www.oie.int

 Hosts/Species AffectedTop of page

 [Note that the ‘Host Animals’ table above relates to classical BSE]